robang74/git-functions/README.md

     Your branch is up-to-date with 'origin/devel'.

     branch: devel, KO
-    fix the problem and then type exit or type exit 1 to abort completely
+    fix the problem and then enter 'exit' or enter 'exit 1' to abort completely

-    bash: /tmp/colors.shell: No such file or directory +git:devel> exit 1
+    +git:devel> exit 1